hashicorp/nomad/website/source/docs/agent/config.html.md

   * <a id="retry_max">`retry_max`</a> The maximum number of join attempts to be made before exiting with a return code of 1.
 By default, this is set to 0 which is interpreted as infinite retries.
   * <a id="start_join">`start_join`</a> An array of strings specifying addresses of nodes to join upon startup.
 If Nomad is unable to join with any of the specified addresses, agent startup will fail.
 By default, the agent won't join any nodes when it starts up.
+Addresses can be given as an IP, a domain name, or an IP:Port pair.
+If the port isn't specified the default Serf port, 4648, is used.

 ## Client-specific Options